How does this medication work? What will it do for me?

 Pregnancy: This medication should not be used during pregnancy unless the benefits outweigh the risks.
 If you become pregnant while taking this medication, contact your doctor immediately.

 Breast-feeding: This medication passes into breast milk.
-If you are a breast-feeding mother and are taking mefenamic acid, it may affect your baby.
+If you are breast-feeding and taking mefenamic acid, it may affect your baby.
 Talk to your doctor about whether you should continue breast-feeding.

-Children: Mefenamic acid is not recommended for children under the age of 18 years.
+Children: Mefenamic acid is not recommended for children under 18 years old.
 The safety and effectiveness of using this medication have not been established for children.

 Seniors: Seniors appear to have a higher risk of side effects, such as bleeding and kidney problems.
 The lowest effective dosage should be used for the shortest period of time possible.